docelic/amber-introduction/README.md

 **Amber** is a web application framework written in [Crystal](http://www.crystal-lang.org).
 Homepage is at [amberframework.org](https://amberframework.org/), docs are on [Amber Docs](https://docs.amberframework.org).
 Github repository is at [amberframework/amber](https://github.com/amberframework/amber), and the chat is on FreeNode IRC (channel #amber) or on [Gitter](https://gitter.im/amberframework/amber).

-Amber is really simple to get used to and much more intuitive and reasonable than frameworks like Rails.
-(But it does contain good concepts from Rails.)
+Amber is simple to get used to, and much more intuitive than frameworks like Rails.
+(But it does inherit the concepts from Rails that are good.)

-This document is here to provide you with information on everything that Amber offers out of the box, sorted in a logical order and easy to consult continuously.
-The Crystal level is not described; it is expected that readers are coming here with a formed understanding of Crystal and its language features.
+This document is here to describe everything that Amber offers out of the box, sorted in a logical order and easy to consult repeatedly over time.
+The Crystal level is not described; it is expected that the readers coming here have a formed understanding of Crystal and its features.